junxit/us-congress-code/title-26/chapter-1/sec-853a.md

 ### Effective Date

-Section applicable to taxable years ending after Feb.
-17, 2009, see section 1541(c) of Pub.
-L. 111–5, set out as an Effective Date of 2009 Amendment note under section 54 of this title.
+Pub.
+L. 111–5, div.
+B, title I, § 1541(c), Feb.
+17, 2009, 123 Stat.
+362, provided that: “The amendments made by this section [enacting this section and amending sections 54 and 54A of this title] shall apply to taxable years ending after the date of the enactment of this Act [Feb.
+17, 2009].”